Japan City Guides: Morioka

 A short walk east of Morioka JR Station is Iwate Park, the former site of Morioka Castle, the seat of the Nambu clan during the Edo Period.

 Morioka Castle was completed in 1633 but all that remains after the battles of the Meiji Restoration in 1868 are the impressive granite walls and the pretty grounds of the castle park which have cherry trees in season.

 The Morioka Castle Park contains the Sakurayama Shrine and to the north is the Rock-Splitting Cherry Tree, (Ishiwara Sakura), an ancient tree in front of the Morioka District Court, which has has sprouted through a crack in a large granite boulder.

 Heading east over the Nakatsugawa River is the red-brick Iwate Bank building which dates from 1911.
-Another historic bank is the Morioka Shinkin Bank designed by architect Kasai Manji who designed the Bank of Japan and Tokyo Station.
+Another historic bank is the Morioka Shinkin Bank designed by architect Kasai Manji, who along with his senior partner Kingo Tatsuno, designed the Bank of Japan and Tokyo Station.

 Turn north to the Gozaku district of Meiji-era buildings now selling local crafts including the famed Nambu Tekki iron kettles, dyed cotton textiles and senbei rice crackers.
 The wooden Konyacho Fire Watchtower is a local landmark and is a fire station dating from the Taisho Period (1912-1926).
 North again is the 17th century Kami-no-hashi Bridge with its ornate iron railiings.

 Morioka Station the site of the tourist information center, shopping and souvenir outlets and a number of reasonable business hotels

 Morioka Station & the Takuboku and Kenji Museum, Morioka